robertwmartin/energam-gmdb/classes-subclasses-5e.md

 - GaW - refers to the Gambits and Warchiefs supplement (link)
 - GGtGH - refers to the third-party supplement from Scoundrel Games Labs, Grizelda's Guide to Ghost Hunting (link)
 - MCDM - refers to the third-party custom class Illrigger from MCDM (link)
+- PHB 2014 - refers to the legacy 2014 version of the Player's Handbook (link)
 - PHB 2024 - refers to the official 2024 version of the Player's Handbook (link)
 - RoS - refers to the third-party supplement Ruins of Symbaroum from Free League (link)
 - SCAG - refers to the official Sword Coast Adventurer's Guide (link)